-on chess and figure skating, advocated ustic trails that challenged the y a team lead by Warren Hart.
-Though Trail-building Blitz Links Maine to Moosilauke Linking local trail networks into a single unified system began about 1910 and took nearly 20 years of sustained, grueling exertion.
+ne Cook, a fun-loving authority on chess and figure skating, advocated ustic trails that challenged the nds Trail on Mount Jefferson bui v a team led by Warren Hart.
+Though Cook and Edmands socialized and d music together, they refused to alk each other's paths.
+Trail-building Blitz Links Maine to Moosilauke Linking local trail networks into a single unified system began about 1910 and took nearly 20 years of sustained, grueling exertion.
 The final linkages through endlessly dense stretches of puckerbrush on Garfield Ridge, the Mahoosucs and Kinsman Ridge were among the toughest miles in the Whites.